syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 N> In OnDemand paging, you cannot assign a value for the Source property in the SfDataPager.

 When using `OnDemandPaging`, `SfDataPager.PagedSource` loads only the current page data.
 Upon navigation to another page, `OnDemandLoading` event is fired which loads another set of data, but maintains the previous page data also.
-When you navigate to previous page again, OnDemandLoading event is not fired and the required data is loaded which was maintained in cache.
+When you navigate to previous page again, OnDemandLoading event is not fired, and the required data is loaded which was maintained in cache.
 However, for further performance enhancement if you do not want to maintain the previous page data, call [Syncfusion.Data.PagedCollectionView.ResetCache()](http://help.syncfusion.com/cr/cref_files/xamarin/data/Syncfusion.Data.Portable~Syncfusion.Data.PagedCollectionView~ResetCache.html# “”) in `OnDemandLoading` event.
 ResetCache method call resets the cache except current page.

 To use ResetCache method, follow the code example: